 Variations of a Plant-Based Diet

-You may have noticed that there are a number of different acronyms or variations associated with a plant-based diet.
+You may have noticed that there are several different acronyms or variations associated with a plant-based diet.
 This is because there are varying degrees of plant-based eating that focus on different aspects.
 Let’s clear up any confusion by going over some of these now.

 WFPBD – Whole Food Plant-Based Diet